 - Where do I go to get my injections?

-- Can I take my other medications while on VIVITROL?
+- Can I take opioid-containing medicines while on VIVITROL?

 - Do you have any patients who are on VIVITROL?

-- Am I eligible for savings programs to help pay for VIVITROL?
+- Am I eligible for the Co-pay Savings Program to help pay for VIVITROL?

 Be sure to read and understand the Medication Guide before starting treatment with VIVITROL.

 IMPORTANT THINGS TO TELL YOUR HEALTHCARE PROVIDER BEFORE GETTING VIVITROL.